 This will inhibit rust formation on valve shafts and prevent entry and contamination by airborne debris, insects, and rodents.

-Your drainage and fresh water systems are now totally winterized.
+Your drainage and fresh water systems are now winterized.

-See instructions for removal from storage in Maintenance Section.
+See instructions for removal from storage in Section 11 - Maintenance and Storage.